thurpes/activity_tracker/README.md

 - JUnit 5 & Mockito for testing
 - JWT for authentication

-### Frontend (Optional)
+### Frontend
-- React
+- Angular 16
-- Redux for state management
+- NgRx for state management
-- Axios for HTTP requests
+- HttpClient for HTTP requests
 - SockJS/STOMP for WebSockets
+- RxJS for reactive programming
+- Angular Material (optional) for UI components
+- TypeScript for type-safe development

 ## Getting Started